Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 * Oversee and ensure updates to Company Policy are according to the Company Change Control Policy.
 * Works with <role>department heads</role> to define, implement, and maintain procedures.
 * Indepndently verifies policy implementation.
-* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1.d, SOC 2 Type II ref 1.1.d)_
+* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1, SOC 2 Type II ref 1.1)_
+* Is a member of the Incident Response Team.

 ### Consultant